$240.00 – $680.00

 How many coats of PerfectPrimer do I need?
 What is the coverage?

+PerfectPrimer requires two coats for all applications.
 Apply first coat evenly using a ⅜” nap roller on surfaces such as concrete, mastics, or wood.
 Do not allow the material to puddle.
 Wait 12-24 hours and apply second coat.
-Very smooth floors such as ceramic tile or linoleum may require thinner coats.
-Apply to a coverage rate of 200-300 sq. ft per gallon.
+Coverage is 175-200 square feet.

 Can I use PerfectPrimer with SlabtTight shield?
 How should I go about applying them?